 There are six parasite species (P. falciparum, P. vivax, P. ovale curtisi, P. ovale wallikeri, P. malariae, P. knowlesi) that cause malaria in humans.
 P. falciparum and P. vivax- pose the greatest threat.
 P. falciparum is the most prevalent malaria parasite on the African continent.
-In 2016, 91 countries reported a total of 216 million cases of malaria.
+In 2016 ninety-one countries reported a total of 216 million cases of malaria.
 The global burden of malaria deaths reached 445,000 victims, mostly children under five years of age [1].
-The number of confirmed malaria cases reported in the European Union and the European Economic Area (EU/EEA) from 2008 to 2012 ranged 5,000-7,000 [2].
-Since the late 1990s, autochthonous malaria cases occurred in some European countries (Spain, Germany, Netherlands, France, Italy, and Greece) while between January 2016 and April 2018, six sporadic hospital transmissions of malaria were identified in the EU [3].
+The number of confirmed malaria cases reported in the EU/EEA from 2008 to 2012 ranged between 5,000 and 7,000 [2].
+Since the late 1990s autochthonous malaria cases occurred in some European countries (Spain, Germany, Netherlands, France, Italy, and Greece) while between January 2016 and April 2018, six sporadic hospital transmissions of malaria were identified in the European Union.[3]

-The last autochthonous case of malaria in former Yugoslavia was registered in 1964.
-Since then, malaria has been recorded only as an imported, tropical disease.
-In the 1990-2001 period, 158 cases of imported malaria were registered in the Republic of Serbia, while in the 2001-2009 period, malaria was diagnosed in 102 patients, mainly from the Afro-Asian region [4].
-In 2016, 24 cases of imported malaria were registered in the Republic of Serbia, with an incidence of 0.33/100,000 [5].
-However, epidemic potential for malaria transmission is relatively small in our community [6, 7].
+The lastautochthonous case of malaria in former Yugoslavia was registered in 1964.
+Since then, malaria has been recorded only as animported, tropical disease.
+In the period 1990-2001, one hundred and fifty-eight cases of imported malaria in the Republic of Serbia were registered, while, in the period from 2001. to 2009, malaria was diagnosed in 102 patients, mainly from the Afro-Asian region [4].
+In 2016, twenty-four cases of imported malaria were registered in the Republic of Serbia, with an incidence of 0.33/100,000 [5].
+However epidemic potential for malaria transmission is relative small in our community [6, 7].